-Canada is an enormous country that experiences very distinct seasons, but the diversity in landscape between regions means the conditions can present in differently within each.
+Canada is an enormous country that experiences very distinct seasons, but the diversity in the landscape between regions means the conditions can present indifferently within each.

 In the West, Canada boasts many incredible treasures, from the cosmopolitan city of Vancouver, to the famous resort of Whistler, beautiful Banff and the picture-perfect scenery of Lake Louise in the Rocky Mountains, and some of the most famous National Parks on the planet.
 In the East, French Canada is simply stunning with European architecture and equally captivating scenery.
 In-between, the cities of Calgary, Toronto and Ottawa each have their own flavour, packed with multi-cultural influences and an innovative art scene.

 Summer is the peak travel period across Canada and, given its proximity to the Arctic, both locals and visitors make the most of the warm, sunny weather.
 Canada is the king of outdoor pursuits, and the summer months present ideal conditions for hiking, boating, fishing and more.
 Wilderness areas of British Columbia and Alberta are great for spotting active wildlife such as moose and bears, and it's the perfect time to tick the Rocky Mountaineer off your bucket list.